What Are File Extensions?

 Step 1: Open the Control panel.

-Step 4: This will open the “File Explorer Options” window.
-After that click on
+Step 4: When you’re done, the “File Explorer Options” window will open.
+After that, click on the View tab.

-Step 5: Then tick or untick the “Hide extensions for known file types” option to show or hide file extensions.
+Step 5: Tick or untick the “Hide extensions for known file types” option to show or hide file extensions.

-Now open your file explorer folder to check the status of your file’s extensions.
+Now open your file explorer folder to check your file extensions’ status.

 How to Hide and Show File Extensions on Windows 11/10 via File Explorer?